 Over the course of the next year, Gumby was returned to the shelter a whopping 11 times.

 You see, this elusive hound mix was a spectacularly talented escape artist who always managed to find his way back to the same shelter.
-Whether he’d slip through an adopter’s screen door or be surrendered by an adopter who couldn’t handle his sneaky ways, the staff did everything they possible could to find him his forever family… but nothing seemed to work.
+Whether he’d slip through an adopter’s screen door or be surrendered by an adopter who couldn’t handle his sneaky ways, the staff did everything they possibly could to find him his forever family… but nothing ever seemed to work out.

 Finally, the CAS staff realized that sweet and good-natured Gumby was really trying to tell them something with his escape artist ways…

 Gumby may look like your typical hound mix, but his Houdini-esque escape skills have made him quite famous in the town of Charleston, South Carolina.